High prices and issues with stability, performance and security seem to have resulted in Microsoft pulling the plug

 Microsofts’ deal with Telekom was, in some ways, a clever hack around this problem.
 Data was handled by a trustee under German rules and Microsoft employees simply had no access.
 While perhaps a foreign government could compel Microsoft to make changes to the software that would give it a back door, the data was otherwise under German control.

-With this option from the table, companies hosting data at Telekom now either have to accept foreign government access to their data, accept a slow decline of the service until inevitable shut-down, or move to a private cloud solution like Nextcloud.
+With this option from the table, companies hosting data at Telekom now either have to accept foreign government access to their data, accept a slow decline of the service until inevitable shut-down, or move their data and collaboration from Office365 to a private cloud solution like Nextcloud.

 Why did this happen?